seanf316/PC-Haven/README.md

    - https://stackoverflow.com/questions/48870170/error-return-truncatechars-safe-by-using-built-in-template-tags-and-filters (Not needed in the end)
    - https://stackoverflow.com/questions/58077394/set-all-owl-carousel-items-with-equal-height
 1. [Slack](https://slack.com/intl/en-ie/)
-   - The slack community is great and I reached out to fellow students who had already completed their P5 for their advice and got some nice tips and feedback.
-I attending some webinars by CI staff which I found very beneficial.
+   - The Slack community is great and I reached out to fellow students who had already completed their P5 for their advice and got some nice tips and feedback.
+I attended some webinars by CI staff which I found very beneficial.
 1. [Web dev](https://www.youtube.com/@webdev07)
    - I referenced Web dev's video for more information on the implementation of the Owl carousel functionality on the site
 1. [Paradigit.ie](https://www.paradigit.ie/)
-   - Alot of the Product images and descriptions were soucred from Paradigit
+   - A lot of the Product images and descriptions were sourced from Paradigit
 1. [NZXT.com](https://nzxt.com/)
    - My landing page hero image was sourced from NZXT.com
 1. [alliedgamingpc.com](https://alliedgamingpc.com/)